Data-Visualization-Intro/2-SVG/readme.md

 One place to access documentation is on the project's [Github page](https://github.com/d3/d3/blob/main/API.md).

 In our case we will to create a portion of a circle in order to create the smile.
-Since handcoding an arc is diffiult, let's use D3's [arc method](https://github.com/d3/d3-shape/blob/v3.1.0/README.md#arc)
+Since handcoding an arc is difficult, let's use D3's [arc method](https://github.com/d3/d3-shape/blob/v3.1.0/README.md#arc)

-(Here's an [article](https://medium.com/@mbostock/introducing-d3-shape-73f8367e6d12) from 2015 introducing d3 shape.)
+Working with arcs can be [complex](https://codepen.io/lingtalfi/pen/yaLWJG).
+(There's a simpler D3 method called pie which is useful for creating pie charts.)

 Note that D3 arc uses [pi](https://en.wikipedia.org/wiki/Pi) - the ratio of a circle's circumference to its diameter.